-Implementation of this project will have temporary effects to water quality during construction due to an increase in turbidity.
-Best management practices, such as standard erosion and sediment controls, will be used during construction to avoid and minimize these effects.
+Implementation of this project will have temporary effects on water quality during construction due to an increase in turbidity.
+Best management practices (BMPs), such as standard erosion and sediment controls, will be used during construction to avoid and minimize these effects.
 The proposed project is not anticipated to have any long-term adverse effects on water quality in the Sandy Run Creek watershed.
-It is anticipated that this project will provide water quality improvements for Sandy Run Creek in Abington by stabilizing eroding banks, naturalizing the stream corridor, reconnecting areas of floodplain, and incorporating native plantings.